osdrv/liss/README.md

 ## Example

-Here is an example of a LISS program that computes the factorial of a number:
+Here is an example of a Liss program that computes the factorial of a number:

 <pre>
 (<b>fn</b> fact [acc n]